-- Microsoft Windows (for details, see enclosed installation CD, Driver directory) - Installed USB driver for the meter (see CD-ROM or Internet) - Settings for the USB/RS232 interface on the PC and meter in agreement - Program to receive the measurement data on the PC (e.g. MultiLab Importer, see CD-ROM or Internet)

-Installation of the USB driver

-- Insert the supplied installation CD in the CD drive of your PC. or - Download the USB driver from the Internet. - Install the driver.
+PC system require- Microsoft Windows ments (for details, see enclosed installation CD, Driver directory) • Installed USB driver for the meter (see CD-ROM or Internet) Settings for the USB/RS232 interface on the PC and meter in agreement Program to receive the measurement data on the PC (e.g. MultiLab Importer, see CD-ROM or Internet) Installation of the 1.
+Insert the supplied installation CD in the CD drive of your PC.
+USB driver or Download the USB driver from the Internet.
+2. Install the driver.
 Follow the Windows installation instructions as necessary.

-Connecting a PC

-1. Connect the inoLab[®] Multi 9620 IDS to the PC via the USB-B interface (USB Device).
+Connecting a PC Connect the inoLab® Multi 9630 IDS to the PC via the USB-B interface 1.
+(USB Device).
 The meter is listed as a virtual COM interface among the connections in the Windows instrument manager.

-Adjusting the settings for the data transmission

-2. Set the same transmission data at the meter and PC:

-• Baud rate: to be selected in the range 1200 ...
+Adjusting the settings for the data transmission 2.
+Set the same transmission data at the meter and PC: Baud rate: to be selected in the range 1200 ...
 19200

-Set at the PC only:
+- Set at the PC only:

-Handshake: RTS/CTS
+- Handshake: RTS/CTS

+- Parity: none

+- Data bits: 8

-Parity: noneData bits: 8Stop bits: 1
+- Stop bits: 1